seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 *Strikes him again*

-Horrible villain! or I’ll spurn thine eyes
+Horrible villain! or I'll spurn thine eyes
-Like balls before me; I’ll unhair thy head:
+Like balls before me; I'll unhair thy head:

 *She hales him up and down*

-Thou shalt be whipp’d with wire, and stew’d in brine,
+Thou shalt be whipp'd with wire, and stew'd in brine,
 Smarting in lingering pickle.

 **Messenger**